202 N. Washington Ave.

 • Pulaski Elementary

 • Snowville Elementary

-Each VPI classroom serves no more than 20 four-year-olds with one teacher and one highly qualified para-educator providing a staff/child ratio of 10:1.
+Each VPI classroom serves no more than 20 students with one teacher and one highly qualified para-educator providing a staff/child ratio of 10:1.
 Classes meet on all school days classes are in session.

 The Virginia Preschool Initiative emphasizes collaboration among the home, school, and community to provide a quality program that fosters the development of the whole child.
 A safe, nurturing environment is provided at each location which promotes active exploration, curiosity, and an excitement for learning.

 The curriculum used by the VPI program revolves around a language-rich environment and follows the new set of comprehensive early learning and developmental standards for young children, birth to age five.
 The new standards, Virginia's Early Learning and Development Standards (ELDS), Birth-Five Learning Guidelines (PDF), focus on five "Areas of Development": Approaches to Play and Learning, Social and Emotional Development, Communication, Language, and Literacy Development, Health and Physical Development and Cognitive Development (Science, Social Sciences: People, Community and Culture, Mathematics and Fine Arts).